RayDeeUx/MoveAudioVisualizer/about.md

 - SFX Visualizer X Position: `[your screen width] * 0.75`
 - SFX Visualizer Y Position: `15`
 - SFX Visualizer Rotation + Scale: `90` degrees at `0.75`x scale

+This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.
+To report bugs or get help with using my mods, press the Discord button on the lower left corner.